arikmir/News-Portal/README.md

 **Project by ARIK INTENAM MIR**
 - **Codes are in HTML, JavaScript, and CSS used for Styling**.
 - **Report Included**
+- **The Server-side and the client-side scripts can be found inside the News Portal folder**

  **Project Summary**